iPhone 6 watch. iPhone watch

 Garmin Vivoactive 3 Music

-The Apple Watch offers great sports tracking capabilities, but with Vivoactive 3 Music, it's aimed at multi-sport addicts.
-It will cover running, biking, and more through its Connect IQ store.
+Apple Watch offers great sports tracking capabilities, but with Vivoactive 3 Music, it's designed for multi-sports enthusiasts.
+It covers running, cycling, and more through its Connect IQ store.
 It will even cover gym workouts with the addition of rep counting.
-Garmin Pay has been added to the suite, allowing you to make payments from your wrist, and improved notification support, which now allows you to reply to your messages.
-Now it offers built-in music player and the ability to download offline playlists from Deezer.
+Garmin Pay has been added to the package, allowing you to make payments from your wrist, and improved notification support that now allows you to reply to your messages.
+It now offers built-in music player and the ability to download offline playlists from Deezer.

-Battery life is top notch, and the new circular design is a huge improvement over its Vivoactive HR predecessor.
+Battery life is top notch, and the new circular design is a huge step up from its predecessor, the Vivoactive HR.

 $299.99 | garmin.com